+Arroyo Seco is the town where we boarded the gear boat at the Private Marina that would take us to the mothership.
 On the drive in we saw lots of horses near little ranch houses on stilts along the river.
 We motored back in different channels making our way to the mothership.
 It was quickly apparent we were getting further and further from civilization and into good fish country.
 Mine and Bretts excitement level was rising the further we got from the town.

+We had a huge chicken Caesar salad for lunch and some sort of pudding dessert.
 Then Federico our guide has us bring out our rods and gear to help get set up before we headed out on the river.

 I had some I tied and Brett had boxes of stuff he had tied for the trip.
-We quickly were breaking in our casting arms fishing to structure and casting tight to the banks.
+We quickly were breaking in our casting arms, fishing to structure and casting tight to the banks.

 After three fish my fly was shredded.
 Brett had missed a few and caught a piranha that cut his fly in half!

 There is no question when a dorado decides to hit your fly he is doing so in a way to “kill it”.
 They about pull the rod from your hands and you have to simultaneously strip set as hard as you can to pierce the bony mouth and bury the hook.
 These fish are excellent fighters and jump multiple times.

 After a few more fish any feeling of groggy/jet lag from the travel to Argentina was quickly forgot about.
 I’m alive and catching golden dorado on the Parana River!

 As expected we enjoyed an excellent 5-star dinner.